2021 WNY Winter Hiking Challenge

 Absolutely, they can even register and earn a patch.
 Proceeds from pet registrations benefit Sadie’s Safe Harbor Canine Rescue.
 Please follow each parks’ rules when you bring your dog (i.e. they must be licensed, kept on a leash and you must clean up after them).

 Where can I rent snowshoes?

 Gear for Adventure rents snowshoes ($15 for the first day and $5 for each additional day (Kids snowshoes are half price)).
 Snowshoes can also be rented at Beaver Meadow Audubon Center and Reinstein Woods, for use at those parks.

 Do I need any special gear?

 You will need proper winter layering and the 10 Essentials.
 Snowshoes and microspikes are strongly recommended when conditions dictate.
 I suggest investing in mircospikes first, then snowshoes.
 You will have many more days where microspikes come into play.
-There are sections of Zoar Valley and Chestnut Ridge where microspikes are necessary due to ice and steep terrain.
+There are sections of Artpark, Conklin Gully and Chestnut Ridge where microspikes are necessary due to ice and steep terrain.

 You mentioned that a book acted as the inspiration for these Challenges?